MetroCS/NativeJavaApp/README.md

   - MyAntApp-Installer.dmg (for macOS)
   - MyAntApp-Linux.deb (for Ubuntu/Debian)

-### Pro-Tip: Changing the Version Number
+### Changing the Version Number
-When you're ready to bump the version, remember to update the version number in two places to keep everything in sync:
+When ready to bump the version, remember to update the version number in **two** places to keep everything in sync:
 - The Git Tag (the v1.0.1 above).
-- The app.version property at the top of your build.xml.
+- The **app.version** property at the top of `build.xml`.
 This ensures that when the user installs the app, the OS sees the correct version number in the "About" or "Get Info" screens.